MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 - Did we achieve this?
 	- If Yes, did we see value in it?
 		- If Yes, do we want to do something to enhance it
-	- Why did we not achieve it?
+	- If No, why did we not achieve it?
 Was it to vague, unmeasurable, to large, we were to busy, not really valuable?
 		- If to vague, what should we be careful of going forward so that we don't make goals like this again?
 		- If it was unmeasurable, how could we have measured this (generally the goal was not specific enough)
 		- If to large, how could we make it smaller?